Siddhesh-Agarwal/Game_Arcade/README.md

 You can lose the game if:

 1. You run out of spaceships while there are still opponent spaceships on the battlefront.
-2. Your spaceships on the battleground are destroyed and the on-field spaceships are 0 (though you maystill have spare ships).
+2. Your spaceships on the battleground are destroyed and the on-field spaceships are 0 (though you may still have spare ships).

 **WIN:**<br>
 You win the game if you destroy all the enemy spaceships.